Aridell Associates, LLC

 • Identify and aid in the development of best practices for conducting audits.

-• Interpret Medicare policies, laws, rules, regulations, manuals, and healthcare industry guidelines in conducting audits.
+• Interpret Medicare and Medicaid policies, laws, rules, regulations, manuals, and healthcare industry guidelines in conducting audits.

-• Serve as a technical resource in drug plan operations and data.
+• Serve as a technical resource in health plan operations and data.

 Qualifications

-• The nature of the work requires a minimum of 10 years of experience supporting government, compliance, and program integrity operations.
-Experience working for a health plan, regulatory government agency, special investigation unit, and program integrity contractor is preferred.
+• Experience working for a health plan, regulatory government agency, special investigation unit, or program integrity contractor is preferred.

 • The role requires one with a familiarity with managed care audits.